atomicals-community/atomicals-guide/arc20-tokens/README.md

 _<mark style="color:red;">**See format of metadata.json below**</mark>_

-The second way to mint or create an ARC-20 token type is to directly create a single output which contains the total supply, with each Satoshi representing a single unit of the token.&#x20;
+The second way to mint or create an ARC-20 token type is to directly create a single output which contains the total supply, with each Satoshi representing a single unit of the token.

 For example, to mint a token with a supply of 100,000,000, simply create a single output with exactly 1 full Bitcoin (since 1 BTC = 100,000,000 Satoshis).
 An advantage of using the direct minting mode is that the team who creates it must put up the required amount of Bitcoins to substantiate the total minted supply; which greatly reduces dishonest actors from printing tokens out of thin air.